DappyKit/demo-twi/README.md

 Oh, and did we mention it's on one of the EVM blockchains?
 Guess which one!
 Here's a little hint: it's not Ethereum. 😉

-You can check out the wallet's balance right here: 0xeaD5A060A22aD612E8fda89F836A37D223e2ee3f
+You can check out the wallet's balance right here: 0xeaD5A060A22aD612E8fda89F836A37D223e2ee3f.
+Password for the wallet is 111111.

 So what are you waiting for?
 Get your code cracking and claim your prize!
 After all, who doesn't like a little crypto treasure hunt? 🕵️‍♀️💰